nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * **Appointment**: A scheduled meeting or consultation with a private doctor.
 * **Patient**: A person who is receiving medical treatment from a doctor or other healthcare professional.
 * **Medical certificate**: A legal document issued by a doctor that certifies a patient's medical condition or ability to perform certain tasks.
+* **NRIC**: National Registration Identity Card, an identification document issued to citizens and permanent residents of Singapore.
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**